Dhairya2505/TaskManager/README.md

 STEPS TO SETUP LOCALLY :

+1) Ensure you have nods.js installed on your device by running the commands : node -v npm -v if the versions are not displayed, then install node.js.

-1) Open VS code in the desired folder and run command in the vs code terminal: git clone "https://github.com/Dhairya2505/TaskManager.git"
+2) Open VS code in the desired folder and run command in the vs code terminal: git clone "https://github.com/Dhairya2505/TaskManager.git"

-2) Ensure that the vs code terminal is open in the folder where all the files are cloned.
+3) Ensure that the vs code terminal is open in the folder where all the files are cloned.

-3) Now, run the command in terminal : npm install
+4) Now, run the command in terminal : npm install

-4) Now, run the command in terminal : npm run dev
+5) Now, run the command in terminal : npm run dev

-5) Open the URL provided.
+6) Open the URL provided.

-6) The project is locally setup 🎉.
+7) The project is locally setup 🎉.